Why Perfect Business Plans Fail: Smart vs Silly Entrepreneurship

 Early entrepreneurs often need motion more than information.

-It’s something I break down in detail in The Next Step—why clarity comes after action, not before.
+It’s something I break down in detail in my guide on why clarity comes after action, not before in The Next Step..

 “If you’re not embarrassed by the first version of your product, you’ve launched too late.”